Under fire in Washington, Trump back in campaign mode in Iowa

 "If we went and got the single greatest healthcare plan in the history of the world we would not get one Democrat vote because they’re obstructionists," Trump said.

-Looking to foreign policy, Trump complained about the "bad hand" he had been dealt, such as North Korea's nuclear program.
-His comments came days after American student Otto Warmbier died after returning in a coma from captivity in North Korea.
+Looking to foreign policy, Trump complained about the "bad hand" he had been dealt, such as North Korea's nuclear program, days after American student Otto Warmbier died after returning in a coma from captivity in North Korea.

 On Tuesday, Trump had tweeted that he has basically given up on getting help from Chinese President Xi Jinping on North Korea after investing a lot of effort to coaxing Beijing to use its influence on Pyongyang.